walmartlabs/lacinia/docs/directives.rst

 ==========

 Directives provide a way to describe additional options to the GraphQL executor.
-Directives allow |lib| to change the incoming query based on additional criteria.
+Directives allow Lacinia to change the incoming query based on additional criteria.
 For example, we can use directives to include or skip a field if certain criteria are met.

 .. sidebar:: GraphQL Spec